unahouExosite/docs/portals/README.md

 ### Create portal devices
 `POST /api/portals/v1/portals/{portal-id}/devices`

-Create a infomation of portal device
+Create a device inside a portal

 #### Request
-Please reference [device](#device) in the type section.

-But now just can send the following keys:
+Request body is a [device object](#device-object).
+Currently only the following keys are supported:

 * `"sn"` - Serial number (required)
 * `"vendor"` - Vendor name (required)
 * `"model"` - Model name (required)
 * `"type"` - Device type, must be 'vendor' for this moment (required)

-If you send the other keys which not support now, it will do nothing.
+If you send any keys besides these, it will do nothing.

 #### Response
-On success, response has HTTP status 201 and portal device object.
-See portal device in the type section for more details.
+On success, response has HTTP status 201 and the created device object.

 On failure, response has HTTP status of 400 or greater.